Home school or home learning

 As a teacher, one cannot know what a learner will do with their learning and can only hope for the best.
 A teacher shares and nurtures potential and growth, but It’s the learner who ultimately decides what they do with that.

 If I could home school all over again, would I ?
 No. Although it was my wife’s dream to be home 24/7 with her children, maintaining a full-time job in the military and home schooling was too much for me.
-And in my case, my wife decided to walk away after 23 years of home schooling.
-This ultimately led to my children having a one-sided view.
-For example, “Parents who work do not love their children as much as parents who stay home.”
-What child would argue with that?
-It’s not until children are old enough to work until they realize the importance of work for their survival.
-This is true for everyone in America, unless living in a commune.
+This ultimately led to my children having a one-parent view.
 Balancing a profession with a family is clearly a challenge that few in this world are able to achieve.

 Happy learning.
 Fair winds and following seas.